heldr/node-smushit/README.md

 });

 file.on('end', function(newBuffer, info) {
-    // file content or vinyl metadata if previously given console.log(newBuffer.toString());
+    // vinyl metadata if previously given
+    console.log(newBuffer.toString());
     // or if data is streamed
     console.log(data);